 Cavalier King Charles Spaniel x Mini Poodle

-We breed our Cavapoos back to a Poodle (F1B),
+We breed almost all our Cavapoos to a Poodle F1b,

 to encourage non shedding and hypo-allergenic puppies.

-All of our Dams and Sires are health tested by Paw Print Genetics before breeding.
+All of our Dams and Sires are health tested and cleared by Paw Print Genetics

 Country of Origin: The Cavapoo, is a cross between the Cavalier King Charles Spaniel and the Poodle.
 Poodle crossbreeds are meant to produce a dog with mixed traits and the Poodle’s signature non-shedding coat.
 As a crossbreed, the Cavapoo is not eligible for registration with purebred registries such as the American Kennel Club, but it can be registered with the American Canine Hybrid Club.
 The Cavapoo is not considered a purebred because it doesn’t ‘breed true’, meaning that it doesn’t display a consistent set of characteristics.
 Like other ‘designer breeds’, the Cavapoo has seen a recent surge in popularity.